South Panola School District: Athletics

 South Panola High School (sometimes referred to as "SP," or "USP," in reference to the nickname of the "University of South Panola," (bestowed by Jackson Clarion-Ledger sports writer Rick Cleveland) is known for its impressive football tradition.

 SP (whose mascot is the Tiger) holds the third-longest winning streak in high school football history—89 games, which began in 2003 and ended in 2008 at the hands of the Meridian High School Wildcats in the Mississippi 5A Championship Game.
-Only two winning streaks are longer in high school football: Independence High School (Charlotte, North Carolina) won 109 consecutive games from 2000–2007 and De La Salle High School in Concord, California won 151 consecutive games from 1992 to 2003.
+Only two winning streaks are longer in high school football: Independence High School (Charlotte, North Carolina) won 109 consecutive games from 2000 to 2007 and De La Salle High School in Concord, California won 151 consecutive games from 1992 to 2003.

-The Tigers captured five straight MHSAA Class 5A State Championships from 2003–2007, which is the longest streak of MHSAA State Championships since the Association began holding playoffs in 1981.
+The Tigers captured five straight MHSAA Class 5A State Championships from 2003 to 2007, which is the longest streak of MHSAA State Championships since the Association began holding playoffs in 1981.
 Their streak of seven straight appearances in the 5A Championship game is also a record.

 In 2009 the MHSAA added a 6A classification and SP was realigned into that classification.
-In the inaugural 6A championship game on December 4, 2009, SP gained yet another title with a 56–14 win over Oak Grove on December 4, 2009 at Mississippi Veterans Memorial Stadium in Jackson, Mississippi.
+In the inaugural 6A championship game on December 4, 2009, SP gained yet another title with a 56–14 win over Oak Grove on December 4, 2009, at Mississippi Veterans Memorial Stadium in Jackson, Mississippi.
 This title was the Tigers' eighth overall, more than any other MHSAA member school.

 South Panola Tigers 5A Championship Football Game history: